skyslope/skyslope-forms-widget/src/contributing.md

 5. Run `npm run lint:fix` to run the linter and fix any issues
 6. Run `npm run build:integ`, `npm run build:staging`, or `npm run build:prod` to build the project for the different environments

-### Dual hosting on GitHub / BitBucket

-This project is hosted on both GitHub (public) and Bitbucket (internal only).
-If you are a SkySlope engineer you will be able to update both.
-You'll just need to add both the GitHub and the Bitbucket repos as remote / upstream origins.

 ### Releasing

 If you are a SkySlope engineer, you'll be able to access our release pipeline in CF.
-To release a new version, just bump the version in `package.json` and push to `main`.
+To release a new version, just bump the version in `package.json` and create a pull request to `main`.
 The pipeline will take care of the rest.

 ### Modifying netlify demo site